zyra/ionic-image-loader/README.md

 #### setFallbackUrl(fallbackUrl: string)
 Set fallback URL to use when image src is undefined or did not resolve.
 This image will not be cached.
 This should ideally be a locally saved image.

+#### setCacheDirectoryName(directoryName: string)
+Set a custom directory name to store the cached images in.

 # Contributing